A case study by Matteo Cavucci

 Each aspect of the tree contributes to the accomplishment of the leading vision through experiments directed to produce behavioural change.

-At this point, the ideas emerged from the previous exploration were refined into what we call Bets.
+At this point, the ideas that emerged from the previous exploration were refined into what we call Bets.

 Each one is the current best thinking about how the respective Goal can be achieved and not a specific deliverable.